Calanthe/Calanthe.github.io/_drafts/2016-06-14-mastermind-react-es6-webpack.markdown

 {% endhighlight %}

-This is considered to be a good practice, because the `stateful` `Mastermind` component has all of the callback functions and pass them down through `props`.
+This is considered to be a good practice, because the `stateful` `Mastermind` component has all of the callback functions and pass the state down through `props`.
 When the callback functions call `this.setState()` method and mutate `states`, React takes care of re-rendering components.
-As you probably noticed, each of the components have `render` method.
+As you probably noticed, each of the components have a `render` method.
 It is a required method responsible only for returning the single child element.
 As you can see it always returns either `HTML` tags or another child component which will eventually render to HTML.

 ###JSX

 As mentioned before, I used the `JSX` syntax extension.
-It is possible, to skip it and use just plan JavaScript.
+It is possible to skip JSX and use plain Javascript.
 Instead of:

 ~~~xml